apache/mxnet/docs/tutorials/basic/reshape_transpose.md

 <img src="https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/doc/tutorials/basic/transpose_reshape/transpose.png" style="width:700px;height:300px;">

-As shown in the diagram, the axis have been flipped: pixel values that have been in the first row are now in the first column.
+As shown in the diagram, the axes have been flipped: pixel values that were in the first row are now in the first column.
 ## When to transpose/reshape with MXNet
 In this chapter we discuss when transpose and reshape is used in MXNet.
 #### Channel first for images
 Images are usually stored in the format height, wight, channel.
 When working with [convolutional](https://mxnet.incubator.apache.org/api/python/gluon/nn.html#mxnet.gluon.nn.Conv1D) layers, MXNet expects the layout to be `NCHW` (batch, channel, height, width).
-MXNet uses this layout because of performance reasons on the GPU.
-Consequently, images need to be transposed to have the right format.
-For instance, you may have a function like the following:
+This is in contrast to Tensorflow, where image tensors are in the form `NHWC`.
+MXNet uses `NCHW` layout because of performance reasons on the GPU.
+When preprocessing the input images, you may have a function like the following:
 ```
 def transform(data, label):
      return data.astype(np.float32).transpose((2,0,1))/255.0, np.float32(label)